HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/sandbags.md

   - Likewise, you can hide behind Sandbags and throw grenades without the risk of getting shot.

 # Trivia
-- The Sandbags were designed by Yeet120, 1092384, and eclair_is_tasty
+- The Sandbags were designed by Yeet120, 1092384, and eclair_is_tasty.

 # History
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Added
+  - Added.